DominicNieder/GradiantFields/README.md

 # GradiantFields
 via Processing

-Want to add a remote connection
+floury is a simple gradiant field in Processing next is to creat a gradient field of a given funktion